 The Questionnaire sent to the Supplier Group requests that the Supplier Group provide Honeywell with information on (a) the smelters and refiners that the Supplier Group and its suppliers use to supply the 3TG in the Covered Products, (b) whether the 3TG used in the Covered Products originates from the Covered Countries, and (c) the mine or location of origin of the 3TG used in the Covered Products.
-Honeywell must rely on responses from the Supplier Group to our Questionnaire in order to determine the facilities used to process 3TG used in the Covered Products, whether the 3TG used in the Covered Products originates from the Covered of 3TG used in the Covered Products.
+Honeywell must rely on responses from the Supplier Group to our Questionnaire in order to determine the facilities used to process 3TG used in the Covered Products, whether the 3TG used in the Covered Products originates from the Covered Countries and the source of 3TG used in the Covered Products.

-The responses that we have received as of this reporting period from the Supplier Group fall into one or more of the following categories (i) indication that no 3TG is used in parts, products or services that are provided to Honeywell, (ii) data with respect to the supplier's overall 3TG sourcing, without specifying whether such 3TG was used in parts, products or services provided to Honeywell or indication that the supplier is unable to provide the information as it specifically relates to the parts, products or services that are provided to Honeywell, (iii) indication that the supplier is unable to provide smelter or refiner information at this time, and/or (iv) indication that the supplier is unable to provide smelter or refiner information of origin of 3TG from its suppliers.
-Accordingly, as of this reporting period, Honeywell does not have sufficient validated information from the Supplier Group to determine the facilities used to process, and the country of origin and the mine or location of origin of, 3TG used in any part, product or service supplied to us for use in the Covered Products.
+The responses that we have received as of this reporting period from the Supplier Group fall into one or more of the following categories (i) indication that no 3TG is used in parts or products that are provided to Honeywell, (ii) data with respect to the supplier's overall 3TG sourcing, without specifying whether such 3TG was used in parts or products provided to Honeywell or indication that the supplier is unable to provide the information as it specifically relates to the parts or products that are provided to Honeywell, (iii) indication that the supplier is unable to provide smelter or refiner information at this time, and/or (iv) indication that the supplier is unable to provide or is still in the process of determining the country of origin or mine or location of origin of 3TG from its suppliers.
+Accordingly, as of this reporting period, Honeywell does not have sufficient validated information from the Supplier Group to determine the facilities used to process, and the country of origin and the mine or location of origin of, 3TG used in any part or product supplied to us for use in the Covered Products.